jeremyndeby/Toulouse_Apt_Rental_Price/README.md

 # Toulouse_Apt_Rental_Price
 Prediction of Rental Prices and Interactive Geographic Map of apartments in Toulouse, France.

+## Introduction
+This is an individual project for Toulouse apartments rental price prediction .
+I will use Linear Regression and Trees to create models predicting apartments rental price.

 The contents include the following: